Class plans for BJJ instructors

 Where do the techniques come from?

-From a curated library of 678 techniques across eleven categories, organized by a black belt rather than scraped.
-The tool only ever chooses from real techniques in the library.
+From a curated library organized by a black belt rather than scraped from the internet.
+The tool only ever chooses from real techniques in that library.

 What does each plan include?